SARe: Structure-Aware Generative 3D Fragment Reassembly: Method

-where $\alpha\in[0,1]$ controls the injection strength, while keeping the anchor-fragment constraint from SARe-Gen unchanged.
-A resampling schedule repeatedly re-aligns the stable substructures throughout the trajectory.
+where $\alpha\in[0,1]$ controls the injection strength.
+Only the reference anchor remains hard-clamped; the other stable tokens continue to evolve under the flow and are repeatedly reinforced throughout the trajectory.
 All hyperparameters are fixed and reported in the supplementary material.